What You Should Know

 HALL SWEEPS – Hall sweeps are conducted on a random basis each day throughout the school year.
 Students who are caught in the hall without permission will be brought to the discipline office for disciplinary action.
 Any student moving in the hallway during any class period must have an official Edison/Fareira High School hall pass with the teacher’s signature, destination, the current time, and his/her school I.D.

-SEPTA TRANSPASSES – Students who are determined by the School District to be eligible for weekly free transpasses can receive their transpasses during their guidance period on Wednesday.
+SEPTA TRANSPASSES – Students who are determined by the School District to be eligible for weekly free transpasses can receive their transpasses during their advisory period on Wednesday.

 STUDENT PARKING POLICY – In order to park a car in the student/visitor lot, a student must have written permission from a parent.
 The note should include the model and color of the car and should state that no passengers will be transported in the car unless authorized by the administration.
 The student must also present a valid drivers license, registration card, and property damage insurance to the Principal (Room 105) in order to receive permission to park or operate a car on school property.
 This parking permit must appear in the front window of the car.
 Students are permitted to park only in the student/visitor parking lot which must be entered from Luzerne Street.
 Students are not to enter through the Hunting Park Avenue driveway.
 Students are not to use cars during the school day.
 The gates to the student/visitor lot will be closed while school is in session.
 Applicable traffic laws, rules, and regulations must be observed at all times.

 DRESS REGULATIONS – The following uniform policy will be strictly enforced: Yellow or green polo shirt with school logo (available at Cramer’s Uniforms), with black or grey uniform pants/skirts (tights/jogging pants are not allowed), and black shoes.